Robert Claiborne

-Robert Watson Claiborne, Jr. (1919–1990) was an American writer, folk singer, and labor organizer.
+Robert Watson Claiborne Jr. (1919–1990) was an American writer, folk singer, and labor organizer.

-Overview
+Early life

+Robert Claiborne was born in 1919 and was the grandson of John Herbert Claiborne and son of Virginia McKenney Claiborne, a women's education advocate and museum director.

+Career

-Robert Claiborne, grandson of John Herbert Claiborne, was a folk singer and union organizer in the 1940s and 1950s.
-He travelled and performed with fellow folk musicians including Pete Seeger, Woody Guthrie and Lead Belly.
+He was a folk singer and union organizer in the 1940s and 1950s.
+He travelled and performed with fellow folk musicians including Pete Seeger, Woody Guthrie, and Lead Belly.
 Along with his first wife, Adrienne Claiborne, he wrote the song Listen Mr. Bilbo and several others, and hosted a folk radio show for a time.

 As the Claibornes started a family, they both turned to writing to support it.
 Robert became an editor at Scientific American, only to lose his job in 1960 after the FBI visited and pointed out to the senior staff that he had been called before the House Un-American Activities Committee hearings as an ex-communist, and had refused to testify.
 They also pointed out that he was agitating against the then nascent Vietnam War, something often frowned upon in the early 1960s.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 After losing his job, Claiborne found bread and butter work writing and editing some of the famous Time-Life series of science books.
 Among those he was a primary contributor to were The First Americans, The Birth of Writing, and Time.
 He also wrote a column for many years for Hospital Practice magazine.
 And he wrote or edited sections of highly-technical textbooks like Cell Membranes.

 In the mid-sixties, he divorced and remarried, to short story writer, novelist and political activist Sybil Claiborne.